 Still image of Sister Wendy’s Story of Painting, a TV series, which featured the Carmelite nun and art historian.

 Early spiritual beliefs strongly influenced scientific advances, since spirituality and science were both concerned with explaining the physical and intangible aspects of existence.
 Each has focused on exploring and gaining insight into the origins of life, the creation of the cosmos and the relationship between the physical and metaphysical realms.
 This is evident from the contributions of individuals throughout history.
-For example, the Ancient Greek scholar, Pythagoras contributed to theosophical ideas such as the transmigration of souls between the physical and metaphysical world, as well as his alleged mathematical discoveries (all school aged children learn the Pythagorean Theorem) and scientific teachings (i.e. understanding that the Earth was spherical and divided into climate zones).
+For example, the Ancient Greek scholar, Pythagoras contributed to theosophical ideas such as the transmigration of souls between the physical and metaphysical world, as well as his alleged mathematical discoveries (the Pythagorean Theorem) and scientific teachings (i.e. understanding that the Earth was spherical and divided into climate zones).
 Other scientifically and spiritually endowed individuals include the 19th century Hindu teacher Swami Vivekananda and Helena Blavastsky, the founder of the Theosophical Society (1875).

 While science explores the universe through cognitive observation, experimentation (the scientific method) and peer reviewed research; spirituality synthesizes experiential and universal relationships through social and emotional expression and subjective symbolism.
 The artistic process is an amalgamation of scientific and spiritual practices, because it explores both the object nature of things and the more subjective aspects of life, nature and culture.
 Art inspires us to make valuable connections between our conscious and subconscious thoughts, and give new meaning to the way we experience and portray the act of living.